pikatchu/website/_posts/2023-07-23-a_sea_of_updates.md

 (RP)**.

-This concept is very powerful because it turns state management (and cache invalidation) into tracktable problems.
+This concept is very powerful because it turns state management (and cache invalidation) into tractable problems.
 What if all your caches were defined with RP?
 Your caches would update automatically.
 Isn't that exactly what we want?
 Why stop there?
 What if we extended the principles of Reactive Programming to other domains, like distributed